status-im/nimbus-site/docs/contributor_guide.md

 If you'd like to donate a conditional amount, i.e. one that depends on a certain milestone or deadline, please [get in touch](mailto:jacek@status.im).

-## How To Get Involved with Nimbus' development
+## How to get involved with Nimbus' development

 - look around [the repo](https://github.com/status-im/nimbus-eth2), especially the [open issues](https://github.com/status-im/nimbus-eth2/issues)
 - check out some [open bounties](https://gitcoin.co/explorer?keywords=nimbus&order_by=-web3_created)